gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 12 - Entry Exit.md

 Market Order
 : At whatever price the market is offering you.

 - Stop Loss will go above Distal Line of Supply Zone.
 - Stop Loss will go below Distal Line of Demand Zone.

 ## 1 - Proximal Entry
 - A Sell limit order is placed before price reaches the proximal line, with a buy stop order just above the Distal line.
 - A Buy limit order is placed before the price reaches the proximal line, with a sell stop order just below the Distal line.

-Pros and Con:
+#### Pros and Con:
 - We will get entry, but risk is high

 ## 2 - Zone Entry

-- A Sell limit or market order is placed when price is anywhere inside the Zupply Zone
+- A Sell limit or market order is placed when price is anywhere inside the Supply Zone.

-- A Buy limit or market order is placed when price is anywher inside the Demand Zone
+- A Buy limit or market order is placed when price is anywhere inside the Demand Zone.

-Pros and Con:
+#### Pros and Con:
 - We might not get the entry always

 ## 3 - Confirmation Entry
 - When price rallies into the Supply Zone, reverses, and crosses below the proximal line, Sell Short